gicentre/elm-vegalite/docs/changeNotes.md

 ### Additions

+- `jsonToSpec` for conversion of any well-formed JSON string into a Spec.
+Useful for compact specification of nested data structures and as an 'escape hatch' for direct specification of VegaLite via JSON input.

 - `fiParam` for filtering by parameter value, especially for selection parameters (VL5.0).

 - `daConcat` and `dataObject` for creating nested data values for functions that require a single data value (in support of the VL5 interaction model).